How should my wife and I begin saving for retirement at 51 years old?

 Looking at additional retirement investing options including HSAs and taxable accounts; among others.

 If the advice centers on you buying annuities, whole life insurance, or other life insurance products you should find another adviser.
-Similarly, if the adviser only wants to talk about an IRA but not provide detailed advice on your workplace retirement plans, Social Security, or other options, they likely aren't the right person for you.
+Similarly, if the adviser only wants to talk about an IRA but does not provide detailed advice on your workplace retirement plans, Social Security, or other options, they likely aren't the right person for you.